-Pilot Program Timeline:
+Year 7 Pilot Program Timeline:

-May 16, 2022 (5 PM central) - submit letter of intent with pilot grant title, abstract (500 words max), and proposed project grant mentor(s) names, email address(es), and brief description of qualifications.
+February 1, 2023 (5 PM central) - submit letter of intent with pilot grant title, type of award you plan to apply for (seed grant or developmental grant), abstract (500 words max), and proposed project grant mentor(s) names, email addresses, and brief description of qualifications.
 The letter should also include the names of 3-5 recommended reviewers along with their institution, email address, and a brief description of their relevant research interests.

-June 13, 2022 (5 PM central) - submit all above pilot grant materials as a single compiled pdf file with items arranged in the above order July 18, 2022 - scientific review completed; grants sent to EAC for review August 1, 2022 - pilot grant decisions sent to NIGMS for approval September 1, 2022 - pilot grant awards begin
+March 1, 2023 (5 PM central) - submit all above pilot grant materials as a single compiled pdf file with items arranged in the above order

+April 12, 2023 - scientific review completed; grants sent to EAC for review

+May 3, 2023 - pilot grant decisions sent to NIGMS for approval

+June 1, 2023 - pilot grant awards begin